sourcegraph/sourcegraph-public-snapshot/doc/integration/browser_extension.md

 The most common problem is:

-### No code intelligence or buttons ("View repository", "View file", etc.) are displayed on the code host
+### No code intelligence or buttons ("View file", "View diff") are displayed on the code host

+Note there used to be a "View repository" button on the repository page, but has been removed.
+This is not a malfunction.
+Continue if there is no button being displayed on the file/diff specific page.

 ![Browser extension not working on code host](https://sourcegraphstatic.com/BrowserExtensionNotWorkingCodeHost.gif)